-2. All vessel documentation including ownership papers.

 3. Complete and send the Maritime declaration of Health (annex 8).

-From your agent you must obtain an entry security number before departing.
+From your agent you should obtain an entry security number before departing.
 Failing this, you will need to request this security number when calling Cartagena Port Control (Estacion San Jose) approaching the entrances.

 Captain must also have a signed statement confirming there is no known case of Covid-19 onboard, or symptoms that might cause concern.

-To: